datarobot/airflow-provider-datarobot/README.md

 Initialize prediction explanations for a model.

-Returns a Prediction Explanations Initialization job ID
+Returns a prediction explanations initialization job ID.

 Parameters: